JoakimChan/Databaser_Evenemanghantering/documentation/Test.md

 server.use(apiLimiter);
 ```
-4. Implement test codes to check the correct status code and message
+4. Implement test codes in Postman to check the correct status code and message
 5. Restart the server
 6. Run folder: /Test /13.  (with more than 50 iterations)